tot-ra/clare/README.md

 # Clare 👩🏻‍🔬
 Clare is a [Clarifai](https://clarifai.com) AI agent for coding, a VSCode extension.

-This is a hard fork of Cline.
-Differences:
+Clare is a hard fork of Cline and it includes these differences:

-More lightweight:
-- Clarifai is used for main LLM hosting
+- added Clarifai as main LLM provider
-- simple UI
+- simplified UI
-- no checkpoints
+- removed checkpoints

 ![](./docs/clare.jpg)